 MA in Educational, School, and Counseling Psychology with Emphasis in Educational Psychology

-- how to improve learning, academic achievement, and motivation
+- to improve learning, academic achievement, and motivation to improve human performance

-- school influences on students' development in other settings
+- school influences students' development in other settings

 The master’s degree program requires at least 33 credit hours.
-Students enrolled in the MEd take a 4 hour comprehensive exam at the end of the program.
 Students enrolled in the MA do a thesis or research manuscript that demonstrates research competence and includes an oral defense of the paper.
 The MA is the preferred degree for students who intend to pursue a PhD.

 Master’s students must have completed or plan to complete 15 hours of prerequisite course work as listed below.
 The prerequisite coursework is over and above that required for the master’s degree itself, and thus cannot be counted on the Program of Study for the master’s degree.
 Many students will have completed these prerequisites in their undergraduate programs.